cs3216/cs3216.github.io/coursework/product-design/index.md

 ## Phase 1 - User Requirements Gathering

 Every good app / platform / website / service begins with a problem they are looking to solve for a target user.
-As this assignment is due on **{{ site.data.assignments.product_design.submission | date: "%A, %-d %B %Y" }}**, Sunday, we recommend you pick a target user who is abundantly available around you, e.g. your fellow NUS students.
+As this assignment is due on **{{ site.data.assignments.product_design.submission | date: "%A, %-d %B %Y" }}**, we recommend you pick a target user who is abundantly available around you, e.g. your fellow NUS students.
 This way, you can easily conduct your user testing.

 Study your users.
 Think of a problem/pain point you think they are facing now.
 List down the problem/pain point and assumptions you have about: